exakat/php-dictionary/dictionary/compile-time.ini.rst

 At that time, PHP figures out the syntax and code organisation, and also validates some aspects of the code, depending on the information availability.
 The information availability may depend on execution: for example, PHP validate interfaces when they are in the same file as the implementing class, but not when they are in different files, as autoloading() needs to happen.

-In particular, during compile time, PHP has only visibility on the current constant definitions (no inclusion, no define()).
+In particular, during compile time, PHP has only visibility on the current constant definitions: no inclusion, no ``define()``.
 It has not result from any function call, or variables.

 Compile time is related to execution time and late static binding.
-Attributes, default values, constants (with ``const``) are fully compile time structures.
+Attributes, default values, constants, with ``const``, are fully compile time structures.

 .. code-block:: php